St Martin's Church, Barholm-with-Stowe

 Thank you for taking an interest in the Church of St Martin of Tours, Barholm-with-Stowe.

-Moving on to June, Fr Aran will lead a service of Evening Prayer (BCP) at 6pm on Sunday June 1st, 2025, when we celebrate the Seventh Sunday of Easter.
+Moving on to the month of July, Fr Aran will lead a service of Evening Prayer (BCP) at 6pm on Sunday July 6th, 2025, when we join together listening to scripture, which is the heart of Evening Prayer and singing four well known and traditional hymns.
 You will be warmly welcomed at the door by Tricia or Colin and given a simple Order of Service booklet and Hymn Book to follow.

 We will follow Seasonal Scripture Readings from regular members of the congregation and join in the singing of four well known, traditional hymns.